commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

     - [Permissions](#permissions)
     - [Router (`react-router`)](#router-react-router)

-## `react-testing-library`
+## `@testing-library/react`

-[`react-testing-library`](https://github.com/kentcdodds/react-testing-library) allows you to interact with the component using the DOM.
+[`@testing-library/react`](https://github.com/kentcdodds/react-testing-library) allows you to interact with the component using the DOM.
 It is a great testing library due to its philosophy of testing from a user-perspective, instead of testing the implementation.
 The assertions are written against the produced DOM, and the component-under-test is interacted with using DOM events.

-The `render` method exposed by `react-testing-library` is used to render your component and returns a bunch of getters to query the DOM produced by the component-under-test. `ApplicationShell`s `test-utils` export an enhanced `renderApp` method which adds more context to the component-under-test, so that it can be rendered as-if it was rendered by `ApplicationShell` itself.
+The `render` method exposed by `@testing-library/react` is used to render your component and returns a bunch of getters to query the DOM produced by the component-under-test. `ApplicationShell`s `test-utils` export an enhanced `renderApp` method which adds more context to the component-under-test, so that it can be rendered as-if it was rendered by `ApplicationShell` itself.

-> All exports of `react-testing-library` are re-exported from `test-utils`.
+> All exports of `@testing-library/react` are re-exported from `test-utils`.

 ## `test-utils`